canonical/kafka-k8s-operator/README.md

 ### Password rotation
 #### Internal operator user
-The operator user is used internally by the Charmed MongoDB Operator, the `set-password` action can be used to rotate its password.
+The operator user is used internally by the Charmed Kafka K8s Operator, the `set-password` action can be used to rotate its password.
 ```shell
 # to set a specific password for the operator user
 juju run-action kafka-k8s/leader set-password password=<password> --wait